PaulNegoescu/TEMPLATE-homework-react-todos/README.md

 Ids are auto-generated when POSTing.

-To tell the server what kind of data you are sending to it use headers.
+To tell the server what kind of data you are sending to it use headers, specifically conten-type.
 I recommend `application/json` or `application/x-www-form-urlencoded`.
 Make sure you encode your body in a way compatible with the header.
 For json use `JSON.stringify` or just format the string yourself.
 For the other one there is a more complex api or again you can format the string yourself something like `title=Test%20of%20adding&completed=false`.
 Because this second aproach is harder I recommend sticking with json.